farling42/obsidian-import-json/README.md

 {{substring "HAROLD" 3 2}}
 {{!-- will return the string "OL", since 3 corresponds to the fourth letter in the string, and 2 refers to the number of characters to return starting at that position. --}}
 ```

+### strarray

+{{strarray "HAROLD"}}

+Converts the supplied string into an array of characters; primarily for use with #each to iterate over each letter in a string.